Celerium/Celerium.Auvik/docs/site/SaaSManagement/Index.md

 ---
-title: asm
+title: SaaSManagement
 has_children: true
 ---

-## asm - endpoint help & documentation
+## SaaSManagement - endpoint help & documentation

 {: .highlight }
 Some functions will handle more than one endpoint and the numbers below show the total endpoints **not** the total functions